dwarvesf/playbook/operations/red-flags.md

 ---
-tags:
-  - people
-  - teamwork
-  - performance
 title: Red Flags
 date: 2023-02-16
 description: These red flags are things we don’t want to see in our peeps.
 Even when you think they are improper, don’t waste your time with a wrong group of people.
 authors:
+  - tieubao
+tags:
+  - people
+  - teamwork
-  - han
+  - performance
 ---
 These red flags are things we don’t want to see in our peeps.
 Even when you think they are improper, don’t waste your time with a wrong group of people.